Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/preinstallation/system_requirements.md

 - Enter the key in the default file: CFT_SCEN:CFT.KEY.

-Transfer CFT allows you to use a single key for a multi- node installation.
+Transfer CFT allows you to use a single key for a multi-node installation.
 To use a single key for multiple hosts, either:

 - The hostname must not be defined for the key, or
-- The hostname defined for the key matches the hostname of one of the hosts that composes the multi- node instance
+- The hostname defined for the key matches the hostname of one of the hosts that composes the multi-node instance

 Additionally, the key must have the cluster option.